Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

     * ...

 !!!info
     Like other projects in the zk-SNARK/Blockchain space, we're actively researching ways to make zk-SNARKs more programmable, through use of proof recursion -- proof verifying proof(s) -- or zk-virtual machines, for example.

-    One of `gnark` goal is to enable ZK² rollups -- ie have fully programmable rollups (L2) anchored on a blockchain (L1).
+    One of `gnark` goal is to enable ZK² rollups -- for example have fully programmable rollups (L2) anchored on a blockchain (L1).

 ## Performance

 The [Proving schemes and curves](../../Concepts/schemes_curves.md) section gives some insight into `Prover` and `Verifier` performance, accross scheme and curve choices.

 In a `Circuit` one wants to minimize the number of constraints.
 The `frontend` package does a lot of work behind the scenes to, for example **lazily evaluate linear expressions to minimize constraints**.
 That part is transparent for the circuit developer.

 !!!tip "Division (`a = b / c`)"
     Performing a field division *outside* a `Circuit` is something algorithms tend to avoid as it is very costly.

     However, doing that in a `Circuit` is cheap.
-Writing `a = b / c` will be encoded into a constraint `assert(c * a == b)` (ie one multiplicative constraint only).
+    Writing `a = b / c` will be encoded into a constraint `assert(c * a == b)` (for example one multiplicative constraint only).

 !!!tip "Range check (`assert(a < c)`)"
-    The seamingly simple operation of a range check (`assert(a < c)`) is costly as it involves decomposing the variables into bits (still represented on large field elements!).
+    The seamingly simple operation of a range check (`assert(a < c)`) is costly as it involves decomposing the variables into bits
+    (still represented on large field elements!).

 !!!tip "Large variable (`variable > modulus p`)"
-    If one needs variables which exceed the modulus $p$, a standard method is to split the variable in a smaller basis that $p$ (for instance $(p-1)/2$), and write the concerned variables in this basis.
+    If one needs variables which exceed the modulus $p$, a standard method is to split the variable in a smaller basis that $p$
+    (for instance $(p-1)/2$), and write the concerned variables in this basis.
     Each digit of the resulting decomposition will be smaller than $p$, and therefore will not be reduced.